 Further, the decoupled system promotes parallel development.
 It can divide work among different android developers, which will cut down the development time.

-Before figuring out which architectural pattern is the best, let’s have a look at some of the conditions as to why does an app needs a good architecture?
+Before figuring out which Architecture of Android pattern is the best, let’s have a look at some of the conditions as to why does an app needs a good architecture?
 What does an app get from an ideal architecture?
 And, the different types of architectural patterns.

 One of the simplest answers is that everything should be planned in a proper way, and this is something, which is bound to happen when it comes to Android app development.
 In this way, if you are going to work on any Android project, then it needs to be done by choosing an app architecture first.